Associate Professor Carl Crossin OAM

-Carl Crossin is well known and respected throughout Australia as a choral conductor, educator and clinician.
-A graduate of the Sydney Conservatorium of Music and the University of Adelaide, he has also undertaken specialist choral conducting studies at Westminster Choir College, Princeton in the United States and Britain.
+Carl Crossin is well known and respected throughout Australia as a choral conductor, educator, composer and clinician.
+A graduate of the Sydney Conservatorium of Music (Classical Guitar & Music Education) and the University of Adelaide (Musicology), he has also undertaken specialist choral conducting studies at Westminster Choir College, Princeton in the United States.

 As an educator, Carl has taught music extensively at both secondary and tertiary levels of education.
-Following fourteen years (as teacher and Music Co-ordinator) at Brighton High School Special Music Centre and nine years at the the Department of Further Education's Flinders Street School of Music, he joined the staff of the Elder Conservatorium in 2002, where he has served as Head of Choral Music, Conductor of several choirs including the Elder Conservatorium Chorale, Head of Academic Studies, Deputy Director and Acting Director of the Conservatorium.
-Carl took up the position of Director of the Elder Conservatorium of Music from the beginning of 2010.
+Following fourteen years (as teacher and Music Co-ordinator) at Brighton High School Special Music Centre and nine years at the the Department of Further Education's Flinders Street School of Music, Carl joined the staff of the Elder Conservatorium on Music in 2002.
+At the Conservatorium he has served as Head of Choral Music, Conductor of several choirs including the Elder Conservatorium Chorale, Head of Academic Studies, Deputy Director of the Conservatorium.